adi-panda/Kuebiko/README.md

 * Profanity Filter (Can be turned on and off)
 * Detect Cheers
 * Post the bot's messages in chat.
 (Can be turned on and off)
+* Prevent certain users from interacting with bot (use blocklist.py) - Since Version 1.0.5

 ## Usage